casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Setting the Total Supply of a Batch of Tokens

 The following command will invoke the `set_total_supply_of_batch` entrypoint of your instance of CEP-85, setting the total supplies of the provided token IDs.
 The new total supplies provided must be larger than the previous total supplies.
+The account sending this deploy must be on the `admin_list`.

 ```json